18F/cg-deploy-s3-logstash/docker/README.md

 There is none.
 Sorry/you're welcome.

-Currently, this only expects to read ALB logs, and will parse the fillowing fields:
+Currently, this only expects to read ALB and ELB logs, and will parse the following fields for ALB logs:

 `@alb.actions_executed`
 `@alb.alb.id`